PennyLaneAI/catalyst/README.md

   Runtime](https://docs.pennylane.ai/projects/catalyst/en/latest/modules/runtime.html).

   The
-  runtime is a C++ QIR runtime that enables the execution of Catalyst-compiled quantum programs.
+  runtime is a C++ runtime based on QIR that enables the execution of Catalyst-compiled quantum programs.
   Currently, runtime implementations are available for the state-vector simulators [Lightning](https://github.com/PennyLaneAI/pennylane-lightning/) and [Lightning-Kokkkos](https://github.com/PennyLaneAI/pennylane-lightning-kokkos/).
 A complete